tjohnston-softdev/rsi-misc/readme.md

 \
-The contents of this project are licensed under [MIT](https://opensource.org/licenses/MIT).
+The contents of this repository are licensed under [MIT](https://opensource.org/licenses/MIT).
 In other words, you are allowed to do whatever you want with these files as long as the license and attribution remain intact.